chattcp/docs/src/tcp-analysis-using-chattcp.md

 ![Flag tips](/images/tcp-analysis-using-chattcp/chat-tcp-flag-tips.png)

-If you don't understand how to interpret this TCP packet, you can enable "Turn on commentary," and ChatTCP will show you how to understand the packet.
+If you don't understand how to interpret this TCP packet, you can enable "Commentary," and ChatTCP will show you how to understand the packet.

 ![Commentary](/images/tcp-analysis-using-chattcp/chat-commentary.png)

-If you want to understand the entire TCP packet, you can click the "Show" button, which will pop up a view at the bottom to display the details of the packet.
+If you want to understand the entire TCP packet, you can click the "i" button, which will pop up a view at the bottom to display the details of the packet.

 ![TCP Structure](/images/tcp-analysis-using-chattcp/tcp-structure.png)